 Sunday, July 5, 2026

 We awoke at 06:00, brushed our teeth, and quickly dressed.
-At 06:30, we started our drive toward the Summer Gondola at Lake Louise, where we had planned to park our car, before catching the shuttle to Lake Moraine.
-Our shuttle was scheduled to depart at 07:25, so we had a 15-minute wait to drink coffee (from our Thermos) and eat pastries (pastel de nutta) prior to boarding the shuttle.
+At 06:30, we started our drive toward the Summer Gondola at Lake Louise, where we planned to park before catching the shuttle to Lake Moraine.
+Our shuttle was scheduled to depart at 07:25, so we had a 15-minute wait to drink coffee (from our Thermos) and eat pastries (Pastel de Nutta) before boarding.

-We rushed to the Lake Moraine shuttle and made it just in time (the last ones to board), prior to 07:25 departure.
-Our shuttle made a brief stop at the Samson Mall (the trailhead cafe was mentioned by our guide) and then continued on to Lake Louise.
+We rushed to the Lake Moraine shuttle and made it just in time (the last ones to board) before the 07:25 departure.
+Our shuttle made a brief stop at the Samson Mall (our guide mentioned Trailhead Cafe as a great coffee shop) before continuing on to Lake Louise.
 It took about 40 minutes to reach Lake Louise.

-Our first order of the day was to follow the Rockpile trail to the best Lake Moraine overlooks.
+Our first order of the day was to follow the Rockpile Trail to the best overlooks of Lake Moraine.
 In a short time, we ascended the rocky steps, reaching multiple overlooks.
 We marveled at the turquoise waters of Lake Moraine and took hundreds of photos.

 Lake Moraine is one of the most famously beautiful bodies of water in the world.
 Nestled in the rugged Valley of the Ten Peaks in Banff National Park, this glacially fed lake sits at an elevation of roughly 1,884 meters (6,181 feet) and is globally renowned for its brilliant, surreal turquoise water.